Type of payment cards

 Prepaid cards allow customers to make small payments or withdraw cash, up to the limit of the funds previously uploaded.
 They may be topped up again at any time.

 This technology may be incorporated in charge, credit and debit cards.
 Payments can be made without having to insert the card in the point-of-sale (POS) terminal, but simply by holding the card close to the terminal.
-However, if the amount to be paid exceeds €20 you must enter the card PIN.
+However, if the amount to be paid exceeds €20 (temporary increase the limit from 20 to 50 euros from April 2020) you must enter the card PIN.
 The number of businesses with POS terminals that allow contactless payments is increasing.
 When using contactless ATMs, it is not necessary to insert the card.
 Simply holding the card close to the contactless reader will provide access to the main menu, although you will be asked to enter your PIN before any transactions can be carried out.

 Contactless payments can be made when you seethis symbol: